-Today marks the 13th anniversary of the release of Star Wars: Revenge of the Sith.
+Today marks the anniversary release date of Star Wars: Revenge of the Sith.
 A day not long remembered by some fans, however, there are many fans that do like George Lucas’ final installment to the prequels.
 AFJ could not ignore the anniversary release date and set out to bring you the top 10 toys from the film.
 We gave ourselves a few quick hurdles to jump.
 The toys for Revenge of the Sith had to all come from Hasbro.
 We also decided that all the toys had to have the Revenge of the Sith logo present.
 They could not be from the 30th-anniversary Star Wars release.
 What we discovered is a small number of figures and vehicles actually surfaced for the film that had these provisions.
 Enjoy our list and let us know your favorites in the comment section. #AFJ4LIFE

 Mom Mothma - Republic Senator